Australia men's national soccer team: Kit

+As of 2025, the Socceroos kit is designed by Reko Rennie, a First Nations artist.
+The kit is used across all of Australia's national football teams, including the Matildas.
+The home shirt is predominantly yellow and light green chevron patterning.
+The shorts are a solid dark green, along with the collar, side, and cuffs of the shirt.
+They are usually worn with white socks.
+The away kit is predominantly black, with a light green collar and cuffs on the shirt.
+It is also adorned with pink and green chevron patterning on its sides.

 Australia's first kit was sky blue with a maroon hoop on the socks, the colours representing the states of New South Wales and Queensland, a look that was reminiscent of the Australian national rugby league team's strips of the period.
-They wore the predominantly light blue kit until 1924 when they changed to green and gold.
+They wore the predominantly light blue kit until 1924 when they changed to green and gold, Australia's national colours.

 Australia has worn a yellow jersey, usually accompanied by green shorts, and yellow socks since the 1960s.
 The colour of the socks altered throughout the 1970s, 1980s, and 1990s from white to the same green as the shorts to the same yellow colour as the jersey.
-This peculiarity of the uniform refers to exactly the combination of colours used in it: although the country's flag has the colours blue, red and white, the selection uses shades of green and yellow.
-That's because, unlike many national teams, who base their colours on the flag, the Australian team uses as a base the colours of a typical plant in the country, the acacia, which has green leaves and yellow flowers.

-Their current away kit is a turquoise shirt with a gold stripe on either side of the shirt, the coat of arms being on top of a navy background.
-It is accompanied by navy shorts (also containing the gold stripes) and turquoise socks.
-Australia's kits have been produced by manufacturers including Umbro, Adidas, KingRoo, and since 2004 by Nike.

 Rather than displaying the logo of Football Australia, Australia's jersey traditionally features the coat of arms of Australia over the left breast.
 The team first wore the traditional green and yellow colours in 1924.

+Australia's kits have been produced by manufacturers including Umbro, Adidas, KingRoo, and since 2004 by Nike.
 Australia's 1974 World Cup kits were produced by Adidas as were all other national team kits in the tournament, with Adidas sponsoring the event.
 The kits, however, contained Umbro branding, due to the manufacturer's Australian partnership at the time.
 Nike renewed the kit manufacturer deal with FFA for another 11 years in 2012, handing them the rights to make national team kits until 2022.
 In the lead-up to the 2014 World Cup, the new kits to be worn by the team were revealed.
 The design of the new kits included a plain yellow shirt with a green collar, plain dark green shorts and white socks, a tribute to the 1974 Socceroos.
 Inside the back of the neck also had woven the quote, "We Socceroos can do the impossible", from Peter Wilson, the captain of the 1974 Australian team.
 This kit was well received.
 In March 2016, FFA revealed the new Socceroos kit, which featured a yellow jersey, yellow shorts and green socks.
 This was reportedly in accordance with a FIFA directive, instructing all national teams to have matching shirts and shorts.
 This kit was met with wide public contention, primarily due to the colour change of the shorts from the traditional green to yellow.